By Roger Cox, Editor

 Tennis Staff.
-Reiny Maier has run this camp for 36 years.
+Reiny Maier has run this camp for close to 40 years.
 He played No. 1 for a Wisconsin State University at Whitewater and was a teaching pro at Nick Bollettieri's original junior tennis camp in Beaver Dam, Wisconsin.
 He later worked with Harry Hopman, who was one of the co-founders of the original Amherst Camp program.
-He's assisted by Maureen Rankine, who has herself taught at Amherst for some 28 years.
+He's assisted by Maureen Rankine, who has herself taught at Amherst for more than 30 years.
 They head a staff of roughly a dozen pros, a few of whom have been a part of the Amherst program for more than 10 years.
 Most are or have been college players; a least a few teach school during the rest of the year, as Maier did until he retired.

 Maier chooses pros based on their ability to communicate and on their people skills, and then works with them to ensure that everyone teaches the same methodology.
 So you are not going to get the pro on one court telling you something significantly different when your group changes instructors.
 Maier variously roams from court to court, supplementing his pro's expertise with his own, or takes charge of teaching one of the courts so that several groups get to hear his take on what they need to do to improve.
 He has a well-honed ability to quickly find and assess technical problems in strokes.

 Tennis Programs.
-This is essentially an all-day program, with solid group instruction running from 9:10 a.m. (after a brief stretch) to 11:45 a.m. and then again from 2 p.m. to 4 p.m.
+This is essentially an all-day program, with solid group instruction running from 9:00 a.m. (after a brief stretch) to 11:30 a.m. and then again from 1:30 p.m. to 4 p.m.
 Student:pro ratios never exceed 4:1, and campers change instructors every 25-40 minutes.
 Everyone also gets one or more ½-hour private lessons (the number depends on how many days you've booked) and a written evaluation by the pro covering all the strokes, not just those you work on in privates.
-Videotaping, which used to be a big part of the program, is no longer done on weekends but remains a part of the midweek program.
 After camp ends (and before it begins), the courts are available for pick up tennis, and a few driven individuals always seem to show up early or stay late to play or hit as if they weren't getting enough opportunity in the clinic.
 After dinner every evening there is some sort of gathering, whether a cocktail party, lecture, or round robin.
 Campers themselves have been known to organize their own pub crawl.